immsrini/al-folio/_pages/about.md

 A long time ago, I was a co-founder of [Market Learning Labs](http://marketlearning.io/) where we built developer tools for computer vision and NLP applications that ultimately failed due to non-functional GTM.
 I was very fortunate to start my career as a Research Assistant at the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/) working on Indic language OCR and TTS systems.

 I’m an active [IEEE](https://www.ieee.org/) volunteer contributing back to the scientific community for about a decade now.
 Presently, I serve as the Chair for the Membership Development Committee at the [Toronto Section](https://toronto.ieee.ca).
 Recently I was promoted to a Senior Member.
 Reach out if you are interested in building communities!
-From time to time, I advise select startups on AI statergy.
+From time to time, I've advised select startups in the deeptech space.

 Outside of CS/ML, I have a keen interest in studying the structure of societies, select biographies, structures of economies, and south-Indian classical music.
 I'm a student/practitioner of Sanatana dharma.
 I spend a disproportionate amount of time on horology, writing instruments, blades, and leathercraft.
 I enjoy tech - anything that can be powered on and programmed.